jldec/jldec.me/content/blog/what-web-publishing-should-be-like.md

 ### Tomorrow

 1. Have an idea, capture it in the moment.
-2. Your publishing assistant checks it, enriches it, adds images etc.
+2. Your AI publishing agent checks it, enriches it, adds images etc.
 3. You optionally approve or edit before publishing.

 ### Plus ça change...